One Battle After Another review

 Themes

-However, she gradually forms her own identity.
-Consequently, conflict emerges between protection and independence.
+Nonetheless, she begins to develop her own identity.
+Thus, a tension is established between protection and independence.

 Performances and Reception